Which Businesses & Industries Are Considered High-Risk? (& What It Means If You’re On The List)

 - High-Risk Merchant FAQ

-- High average ticket sales: If your business routinely accepts unusually high-cost purchases via credit card, you could be considered high-risk.
-This factor primarily affects businesses such as furniture stores and companies who process a lot of B2B transactions.
+- High Average Ticket Sales: If your business routinely accepts high-cost purchases via credit card transactions, financial institutions may consider you high-risk.
+This factor primarily affects businesses that process a high volume of B2B transactions.

 How To Determine Whether Your Business Is High-Risk

 Not sure if your business is considered high-risk?
 We’ve put together an exhaustive list of the most common high-risk industries:

 Choosing Merchant Services Providers For High-Risk Businesses

 Even if your business is considered high-risk, you still have options when it comes to payment processing providers.
 There are plenty of providers willing to work with your business type such as high-risk specialists and providers that work with both high-risk and “regular-risk” businesses.

 Looking for specific examples of service providers for high-risk businesses?
 Check out our picks for the best high-risk payment processors, contact some of the providers we chose, and see if they jibe with your business plan.
 We think Durango Merchant Services and PaymentCloud are some of the best examples of how the high-risk payment processing industry can work well for business types like yours.